 Encouraging Results:

-The study is a retrospective observational study and included women of reproductive age with at least one ovary,
+The study is a retrospective observational study, and included women of reproductive age who have at least one ovary,

 women with a history of infertility, hormonal changes, amenorrhea, and premature ovarian failure.